 Students are outside most everyday in the spring and fall, and have specific outdoor play days in the winter.
 Weekly, students have a hike day and a specific outdoor education activity.
 Highlights include playing in the creek, digging for bones, I Spy animals, and more.

-Highlighted themes/activities of the year for this class:
+Highlighted themes for this class:

 - Almost monthly field trips (Soccer Spot, ice skating rink and more)

 - Our wonderful USA

 - Michigan, my Michigan